valjor98/valjor98/README.md

 ## 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp;Excited by the fact that there are no limits to what can be accomplished through technology.

-🎓 &nbsp;Computer Science Student at Monterrey Institute of Technology and Higher Studies
+🎓 &nbsp;Computer Science Student at Tecnologico de Monterrery (ITESM)

 🤖 &nbsp;Currently working as a software engineer intern